 Experience has shown that only in Varadero, drivers with the appropriate licenses can transport foreign visitors.
 In this important touristic destination, the police controls are stricter than in the rest of the country.
 However, you don't need to worry about getting a vehicle in Varadero, because there are enough licensed cabs.

 In most cases, foreigners hardly have to bother to get a taxi, because drivers stop and offer their services when they see them on the roadside.
 Especially in larger cities and holiday destinations, you can generally get a taxi at any time of the day without long waiting.

 Longer journeys and airport transfers (details & prices) have official fixed prices, which usually are respected and often negotiable.
 In principle, state taxis are also suitable for longer distances.
 If you value ease, you can take an official taxi comfortably, flexibly and, above all, quickly.
 If there is more than one person, a taxi is a relatively cheap option.
-For longer journeys the price is around 60 USD per 100 km and payment is always made in cash to the driver.
+For longer journeys, the price is around 60 USD per 100 km and one pays in cash directly to the driver.

 Check out the following overview to know the prices for selected routes.
 The estimated prices are current (2021) and quite precise, so you don't expect unpleasant surprises.

 Taxi fares for the main connections